kkarnes/skyBrightnessMetrics/README.md

 For a vertical surface, the angle of incidence of light on the surface varies with both zenith angle (&theta;) and the angle along the azimuth axis between the light and the direction the surface faces (&Phi;).
 Note that in the equation above, the azimuth of the vertical surface is &Phi;<sub>i</sub>, while the angle of incidence of the light on the vertical surface is &Phi;.

 ### 5. Output
 This script creates a comma-delimited text file with three columns: azimuth (in degrees), vertical illuminance (in mlx), and horizontal illuminance (in mlx).
 The azimuth values vary depending on the interval set in `illuminance.py`.
 The second and third columns, respectively, contain the corresponding vertical illuminance value and the image's horizontal illuminance value (which does not vary with azimuth).
+The text file (`illuminance_results.txt`) is saved to the directory specified by `griddata` in `filepath.py`.

 A simple plot is useful for visualizing how vertical illuminance varies with azimuth for a certain image.
 Plots were also used during development for comparison purposes to ensure that the illuminance values produced by this script are consistent with the results from Dan Duriscoe's illuminance calculations in his script `secondbatchv4.py`.
 The sample plot below, created by running this script on data collected at Badlands National Park in 2018, demonstrates that `illuminance.py` successfully reproduces the results from `secondbatchv4.py`.